hantsy/spring-r2dbc-sample/docs/pg.md

 .bind("status", p.getStatus())
 ```

-When using Spring Data R2dbc, it registers a collection of converters in its `MappingContext`, and it will detect the data type and Java type and use these converters when reading and writing data.
+When using Spring Data R2dbc, it registered a collection of converters in its `MappingContext` in the `AbstractR2dbcConfiguration`.
+It will detect the data type and Java type and apply the correct converters when reading and writing data.

-> Ideally when it fails, it will return to use the built-in solution from the baked drivers, but I got exceptions when reading data from database.
+> Ideally when it fails, it will return to use the built-in solution from the baked drivers, but I got exceptions when reading data from databases.
 Follow the official Spring Data R2dbc reference document, you can create your custom converters to resolve this issue.

 Create s `@ReadingConverter` to convert the data type to Java type.